KOMALDEWNANI/AppBirthday/README.md

 - Making use of images in the project by adding them to drawable.
 - How to change order of display of activities by changing their order in AndroidManifest.xml file.
 - Toast

+Screenshots of the 3 activities are shown below